Sabra Johnson

-Sabra Elise Johnson (born July 29, 1987) is a Dutch dancer, choreographer, and actress from Roy, Utah and the Season 3 Champion of the Fox reality television show So You Think You Can Dance.
+Sabra Elise Johnson (born July 29, 1987) is a Dutch-American dancer and choreographer from Roy, Utah and the season 3 champion of the Fox reality television show So You Think You Can Dance.

 She was born in the Netherlands, lived nine years in Germany, and after that, nine years in Utah.
 She continued to Las Vegas and, deciding to pursue a career in dance, moved to New York City.
 From there passion has carried her across the world and she now lives in Vietnam dancing, choreographing, and directing.

 Early career

 Johnson started formal dance training at the age of 16 at Dance Impressions in Bountiful, Utah, under the direction of mother-daughter team Kandee Allen and Vivian Colobella.
-She then moved down to Las Vegas, NV and trained at The Dance Zone, under the direction of other Colobella daughter Kaydee Francis and partner Jami Artiga.
+She then moved down to Las Vegas, NV and trained at the Dance Zone, under the direction of other Colobella daughter Kaydee Francis and partner Jami Artiga.
 Before training in dance, Johnson had a previous background in gymnastics.
 Her dance training consists of jazz, ballet, contemporary, and gymnastics, with some experience in hip hop, modern, tap, and theater.
 Johnson's favorite style of dancing is jazz.
 Before auditioning for So You Think You Can Dance, Johnson was going on to her fourth year of being a dancer.
-Johnson had a backup role on the hit film High School Musical as one of the skater dancers in the "Stick To The Status Quo" scene.
+Johnson had a backup role on the hit film High School Musical as one of the skater dancers in the "Stick to the Status Quo" scene.